ELEC40004/elec40004-2019-q3-lab/lab2/instructions.md

 the output file matches the expected output using something like `diff` - however the whitespace in the output might not match the input.
-A reasonable choice would be to manually create a new reference output text file from `test_vector2d_io_in.txt`, where you delete all whitespace and put each on a different line.
+A reasonable choice would be to manually create a new reference output text file from `test_vector2d_io_in.txt`, where you delete all whitespace and put each value on a different line.

 4 - Fix const-correctness
 -------------------------